 Singer.
 Actor.
 Pianist.
 As a first-generation American, born of British and Jamaican parents, Tamar Greene was taught early on that diligence, discipline, and versatility were vital traits to possess.
-Currently, Tamar Greene is on tour with the First National Tour and North American premiere of LOVE NEVER DIES, Andrew Lloyd Webber's spellbinding sequel to Phantom of the Opera.
+Currently, Tamar Greene is playing the role of George Washington in the Chicago company of the 11 time TONY Award® winning production of HAMILTON.
+Earlier in 2018, Tamar was on tour with the First National Tour and North American premiere of LOVE NEVER DIES, Andrew Lloyd Webber's spellbinding sequel to Phantom of the Opera.
 Tamar performed as Crab Man in PORGY AND BESS at Spoleto Festival USA, internationally recognized as America’s premier performing arts festival.
-Before that, Tamar worked with the TONY Award Winning Broadway creative team as the Quartet Leader in the inaugural cast of AFTER MIDNIGHT on the Norwegian Escape.
+Before that, Tamar worked with the TONY Award® winning Broadway creative team as the Quartet Leader in the inaugural cast of AFTER MIDNIGHT on the Norwegian Escape.
 You can see him performing alongside stars Vanessa Williams and Norm Lewis (and many others) as Charlie in the NY Philharmonic Orchestra’s production of SHOW BOAT at Lincoln Center, to be broadcast on PBS.
 Prior to this, Tamar performed the role of Fisherman with The Broadway First National Tour of THE GERSHWINS’ PORGY AND BESS, winner of the 2012 Tony Award® for Best Musical Revival.

 Tamar proudly holds his M.M. from the Eastman School of Music in Vocal Performance and Literature.
 He also holds a B.A. in Music with a focus in Piano Performance and a B.A. in Computer Information Systems.
 While at Eastman, Tamar appeared as the Principal Comedian in The Bartered Bride and in collaborative productions of The Juliet Letters and Genius Child.
 In the spring of 2013, Tamar truly showcased his versatility.
 He not only debuted with Rochester Lyric Opera as the Beast in Giannini’s Beauty and the Beast, and later appeared as the Counsel in Gilbert & Sullivan’s Trial by Jury, but also appeared as Audrey II in RAPA’s production of Little Shop of Horrors.
 In the summer of 2013, he held two major lead roles as the Wiz in a production of The Wiz and Collins in RENT.